 The admitting diagnosis does not change, even though a different principal diagnosis may be established after study.
 The admitting diagnosis code that is reported for utilization review must match the admitting diagnosis code that is sent to HFS on the hospital’s claim.

-It is up to each hospital to make that determination. eQHealth’s utilization review coordinators are not coders, do not have the benefit of direct access to the physician’s documented admitting diagnosis, and are not permitted to interpret information provided by the hospital and to provide the code. eQHealth Solutions encourages the hospital’s review staff to consult with the hospital’s coders if assistance is needed.
+It is up to each hospital to make that determination. eQHealth’s utilization review coordinators are not coders, do not have the benefit of direct access to the physician’s documented admitting diagnosis, and are not permitted to interpret information provided by the hospital.
+The hospital must provide the ICD-9-CM code when requesting review. eQHealth Solutions encourages the hospital’s review staff to consult with their coders or billing staff if assistance is needed.

-1l) What if an incorrect diagnosis code is recorded?
+1p What if an incorrect diagnosis code is recorded for review?

 The hospital may contact the eQHealth provider helpline to correct the admitting diagnosis in the review system.
 The correct admitting diagnosis code will be recorded on the eQHealth Certification of Admission Notice.
 The admitting diagnosis can only be changed under these limited circumstances:

-a) the physician’s order is clarified and the correct admitting diagnosis is subject to review
+a) the physician’s order shows the correct admitting diagnosis and it is subject to review

 b) the admitting diagnosis code is in the same category of service (medical/surgical or psych)

-c) the change must be requested prior to billing HFS
+c) the request to eQHealth to change the ADx must be completed prior to billing HFS.

-1m) Do the ICD-9-CM diagnostic codes listed on Attachment C apply to all ages/both adult and pediatric?
+1q) Do the ICD-9-CM diagnostic codes listed on HFS Attachment C apply to all ages/both adult and pediatric?

 2a) Who at the hospital is expected to complete the clinical information for any review request?